Madhugupta95/Excelproject/README.md

 ## Issues and Feedback 💬

-If you encounter any issues or have suggestions for improvement, feel free to [open an issue](link-to-issues) or [reach out](link-to-contact).
+If you encounter any issues or have suggestions for improvement, feel free to [reach out](https://www.linkedin.com/in/madhu-gupta-0953a0209/).

 ## Contribution 🤝